 - Fine Mist Spray bottle for water

 Finding old books is super easy.
 Just stop off at your local Goodwill or yard sale and grab you some for just pennies.
 Or maybe your favorite vintage cookbook.
 You’re not destroying the book but decorating the cover.
 I painted mine, and I still use it, and it looks pretty in my kitchen.

 After I used the paint blending method on the books, I went back and added what I like to call the easy distressing method.
 Using the side of a chip brush, I lightly dab the edges to create a chippy paint look but be careful not to overdo it.
 Just enough to look chippy.

 Using Wax and Dixie Dirt On Decorative Books

-This is a fun and practical way to repurpose and upcycle those old books while getting a little practice in with your painting techniques.
-Just like I do on cabinet doors because we all need to practice.
+This is a fun and practical way to repurpose and upcycle those old books while getting a little practice with your painting techniques.
+Like I do on cabinet doors because we all need to practice.

 DIY Budget-Friendly Decorative Books

-Sometimes I just need a little quick gratification and painting books does fill that need for me.
+Sometimes I need a little quick gratification, and painting books does fill that need for me.
 They make great gifts too!
 Who would love to get a cute decorative book?
-This was such a fun project and I hope you enjoyed my spin on DIY home decor on a budget.
+This was such a fun project, and I hope you enjoyed my spin on DIY home decor on a budget.
 Need more budget-friendly home decor ideas.
-Check this out this Trash To Treasure makeover.
+Check out this Trash To Treasure makeover.

 So what did you think?
 Share your thoughts and comments below about this makeover.
-I value all opinions and it gives me the feedback I need to know so I can create more fun projects to share with you.
+I value all opinions; it gives me the feedback I need to create more fun projects to share with you.
 Thanks for stopping by.